Capital Campaign for Older Adults

 Despite this, many older adults in private homes are living isolated lives of poverty, depression, and poor quality of life.

-All profits from book sales; donations; and funds raised from our auction, minus shipping costs and credit card processing fees, will be used to support free or reduced cost music therapy sessions for low income, rural, and minoritized older adults in Minnesota living in private homes.
+All profits from book sales; donations; and funds raised from our auction, minus shipping costs and credit card processing fees, will be used to support free or reduced cost music therapy sessions for low income, rural, and/or marginalized older adults in Minnesota living in private homes.